Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 ### Keyset

 In this pagination type, the endpoint provides a `key` parameter that acts as a delimiter of the page.
 This key parameter must be the same key of the set sort order.
 For example, if the set is sorted by ID, then the key parameter should be `sinceId`.
-The first request doe not contain the delimiter parameter.
+The first request does not contain the delimiter parameter.
 The response of this request contains the value of the key for the last element of the set.
 The endpoint accepts a `key` parameter indicating the next elements to start the next page, and a `pageSize` parameter (integer) indicating the number of items per page, for example `/items?since_key=next_key&pageSize=10`.

 | Attribute                     | Mandatory | Default Value  | Description                                                                             |
 | ----------------------------- | --------- | -------------- | ----------------------                                                                  |